Day 7: Ride The East – Easton PA to Lancaster PA

 Pictures Of The Day:

-Click the icon in the lower right to see photos in full screen mode.
+Click any thumbnail to see the photos in full screen mode.

 Statistics:

 Zoom and pan the map to explore the route.
-Click the name or ‘View Detail’ to view more information at Garmin Connect.

 Today’s Highlights: